ehigham/bin2text/README.md

 ### Output Detail

-NOTE: IF ANY OF THESE FILES EXISTS PRIOR TO EXECUTION, THE PROGRAM WILL ERROR AND QUIT.
+NOTE: IF ANY OF THESE FILES EXIST PRIOR TO EXECUTION, THE PROGRAM WILL PRINT TO STDERR AND RETURN.

 **out1.txt** - top tuples sorted: